-With all that attention, we’ve put together a Bomb Warrior guide for players who are excited to try out the deck in Rise of Shadows.
+With all the attention it's been getting, we decided to put together a Bomb Warrior guide for players who are excited to try out it out on the ladder.
 We’ve got a full deck list for you to peruse, as well as some general tips and strategy advice for you to consider whether you’re queuing for your first game or a seasoned pro.

 Bomb Warrior deck list and strategy

-This is the version of Bomb Warrior currently seeing the most success on the ranked ladder:
+This is the version of Bomb Warrior currently seeing the most success on the ranked ladder right now:

 |2 x Clockwork Goblin|